 LED PWM Drivers

-October 31, 2005
+October 31, 2005 at 8:10 pm 3 comments

 A few devices for driving LEDs with constant current and PWM.
 These chips typically have serial interfaces for communicating with microcontrollers or computers.
 There are quite a few drivers designed to drive white LEDs for mobile phone camera flashes - I haven’t listed those, as I’m mostly interested in multichannel drivers suitable for RGB use.